r9y9/nnmnkwii/stable/_sources/references/datasets.rst.txt

 If you want maximum flexibility to access dataset, you may want to implement your own data source, instead of using bulitin ones.

-Suppose we are trying to extract acoustic features from wav files from CMU Arctic, then you can write for example:
+e.g. If we are trying to extract acoustic features from wav files from CMU Arctic, then you can write:

 .. code-block:: python